Liver function test: ALAT, ASAT and GGT measured

 Who is this test for?

-- People who want to check their liver health as part of a general wellness check
+- want to check their liver health as part of a general wellness check

-- Those who consume alcohol and want to monitor its potential effect on the liver
+- consume alcohol and want to monitor its possible effect on the liver

-- Anyone taking medications that may affect liver function
+- take medications that may affect liver function

-- People with a family history of liver conditions
+- have a family history of liver conditions

-- Those who have previously had elevated liver values and want to follow up
+- previously had elevated liver values and want to recheck them

 What is tested?

-- ALT (Alanine Aminotransferase): an enzyme found mainly in the liver; elevated levels may suggest liver cell activity
+- ALT (ALAT): an enzyme found mainly in the liver

-- AST (Aspartate Aminotransferase): an enzyme found in the liver and other tissues
+- AST (ASAT): an enzyme found in the liver and other tissues

-- GGT (Gamma-Glutamyl Transferase): an enzyme that may be elevated in response to alcohol or certain medications
+- GGT: an enzyme that can respond to alcohol or certain medications

-- Bilirubin: a waste product from red blood cell breakdown, processed by the liver
+- Bilirubin: a waste product processed by the liver

 What can this test tell you?

-Elevated ALT or AST may suggest increased liver cell activity, which can occur for many reasons including alcohol use, fatty liver changes, or medication effects.
-Elevated GGT can be associated with alcohol consumption or bile duct involvement.
-Low albumin may indicate reduced liver production capacity.
-Elevated bilirubin can suggest changes in how the liver processes waste.
+Elevated ALT or AST may point to increased activity of your liver cells, which can happen for many reasons such as alcohol use, fat build-up in the liver or a medication effect.
+A raised GGT is sometimes associated with alcohol or the bile ducts, and elevated bilirubin can say something about how your liver processes waste.

-These markers provide a snapshot and are most meaningful when interpreted together.
-A healthcare provider can help determine whether any findings warrant further evaluation.
+This liver values test provides a snapshot and is most meaningful when you look at the values together.
+A doctor can help determine whether elevated liver values warrant further investigation.

 How is the sample collected?